What to Wear? Finding the Right Fabric for Your Atopic Dermatitis

 Experts generally recommend looking for clothing made from fabric with natural fibers such as cotton or silk.
 While natural fibers typically do not cause irritation to the skin for most people with atopic dermatitis, keep in mind that it is possible that these fabrics won't work for everyone and sometimes you may have to go through some trial and error to figure out what works best for you.

 Cotton is generally a good choice, although everyone is different and some find that cotton can be irritating.
 Researchers believe that it’s the short fibers in cotton that expand and contract and can create a slight rubbing movement.
 Also, cotton garments may be dyed with a coloring agent that causes irritation.

-Silk may be a good choice for most people with AD, although some people are allergic to the sericin protein found in silk.
+Silk may be a good choice for most people with atopic dermatitis, although some people are allergic to the sericin protein found in silk.
 There has been research done on a specially treated silk material, called DermaSilk, which is loosely knitted, has had the sericin removed, and includes an antimicrobial agent (AEM 5772/5) bonded to the fabric.
-Studies have shown that DermaSilk is well-tolerated by both children and adults with AD, and the treated fabric seems to have beneficial effects on their skin.
+Studies have shown that DermaSilk is well-tolerated by both children and adults with atopic dermatitis, and the treated fabric seems to have beneficial effects on their skin.

-While researchers continue to search for which textiles, including specially treated materials, work best for people with AD, most people with AD use a trial and error approach.
+While researchers continue to search for which textiles, including specially treated materials, work best for people with atopic dermatitis, most people with atopic dermatitis use a trial and error approach.
 Make note of which fabrics irritate your skin, and avoid them whenever possible, especially during times when your symptoms are at their worst.